 England contains two Global Geoparks: the English Riviera in Devon and the North Pennines AONB.
-These are areas considered by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) to be of international importance for geological heritage that should be safeguarded and sustainably managed http://publications.naturalengland.org.uk/file/4424325
+These are areas considered by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) to be of international importance for geological heritage that should be safeguarded and sustainably managed and include strong local involvement.
+Two further areas in England (Abberley and Malvern Hills and the Cotswold Hills) identify themselves as national Geoparks.